1. HOME

 Yellow banner.
 Text: You're most welcome to use this content in your online learning program.
 Please make it a do follow link.

-Do you teach or lead a public speaking group?
+Do you teach or lead a group of public speakers?

 write-out-loud.com - tangling tongue twisters

-You could download 6 fun and effective articulation activities based on these tongue twisters for your class now.
+You could download 6 fun and effective articulation exercises based on these tongue twisters for your class now.

 For $5.95 you get full instructions for each activity, plus printable tongue twister sheets.